Merging or Joining Spreadsheet or Database Data

 • If yes: Great!

-• If no: Read the documentation to ensure if it was set up correctly and suites your needs
+• If no: Read the documentation to ensure that it was set up correctly and suits your needs

 Tutorials and Documentation